seanstar12/EE213/Project_2/README.md

 ###Creative Component
 ======
 Since this was trivial, the project also plays a song when a different button is pressed.
+Also 3 seven segment displays were used to display the numeric output.
+These were wired in parallel and BJTs were used to control the path to ground due to the limited number of pins.